-As a result of the final rules adopted by the Securities and Exchange Commission on June 29, 2005, Clarus may be deemed to be a shell company.
+As a result of the final rules adopted by the Securities and Exchange Commission on June 29, 2005, the Company may be deemed to be a shell company.
 The rules are designed to ensure that investors in shell companies that acquire operations have timely access to the same kind of information as is available to investors in public companies generally.
-The rules prohibit the use by shell companies of a Form S-8 and revise the Form 8-K to require a shell company to include extensive registration-level information required to register a class of securities under the Securities Exchange Act of 1934 (the "Exchange Act"), in the filing on Form 8-K that the shell company files to report the acquisition of a business
+The rules prohibit the use by shell companies of a Form S-8 and require a shell company to include extensive registration-level information (similar to the type of disclosure required to register a class of securities under the Securities Exchange Act of 1934 (the "Exchange Act")), in the Form 8-K that the shell company files to report the acquisition of a business.

-The extensive registration-level information includes a detailed description of a company's business and properties, management, executive compensation, related party transactions, legal proceedings and historical market price information, as well as audited historical financial statements and management's discussion and analysis of results of operations.
+Such extensive registration-level information includes a detailed description of a company's business and properties, management, executive compensation, related party transactions, legal proceedings and historical market price information, as well as audited historical financial statements and management's discussion and analysis of results of operations.
 The revised Form 8-K rules also require a shell company to file pro forma financial statements giving effect to the acquisition not later than four business days after completion of the acquisition, instead of 75 days as required by non-shell companies.

-If Clarus were to be deemed a shell company, any increased difficulty in Clarus' ability to identify and consummate an acquisition with an appropriate merger candidate can materially adversely affect Clarus' ability to successfully implement its redeployment strategy.
-The time and additional costs that may be incurred by some acquisition prospects to prepare such detailed disclosures and obtain audited financial statements may significantly delay or essentially preclude consummation of an otherwise desirable acquisition by Clarus, or deter potential targets from negotiating with Clarus.
+If the Company were to be deemed a shell company, any increased difficulty in the Company's ability to identify and consummate an acquisition with an appropriate merger candidate can materially adversely affect the Company's ability to successfully implement its redeployment strategy.
+The time and additional costs that may be incurred by some acquisition prospects to prepare such detailed disclosures and obtain audited financial statements may significantly delay or essentially preclude consummation of an otherwise desirable acquisition by the Company, or deter potential targets from negotiating with the Company.